Diwasmishra/AI-content_management_system/README.md

 - LM Studio runs locally at `http://localhost:1234`
 - Frontend sends article prompts or queries to this local server
 - Mistral 7B (`mistral-7b-instruct-v0.2`) responds with suggestions or summaries
-- AI supports authors while writing or editing content
+- AI assists authors in drafting and refining content
+-
 > 💡 No external OpenAI API needed.
 Completely free, offline, and secure.

 ---